burlachenkok/burlachenkok.github.io/_posts/2021-12-22-Courses-at-Stanford-not-relative-to-AI.md

 ---

-[Stanford University](https://www.stanford.edu/) provides various courses regarding constructing and tackling different mathematical models, that allow constructing engineering systems.
+[Stanford University](https://www.stanford.edu/) provides various courses regarding constructing and tackling different mathematical models for constructing engineering systems.
-Some of the selected courses are listed below.
+Some of the selected courses with personal bias are listed below.

 | **Course Number**  | **Course Name**  | **Slides or Notes**  | **Videos**  |
 |---|---|---|---|